benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   licence ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/))

-- a biannual **c/c/c studio grad show** gallery exhibition and music performance held on campus (perhaps in the new cultural centre) as the capstone for each semester's student work in the c/c/c studio
+- a biannual **c/c/c studio grad show** gallery exhibition and music performance (recorded and released on YouTube/Spotify) held on campus (perhaps in the new cultural centre) as the capstone for each semester's student work in the c/c/c studio

 - stories for CECS/Reimagine marketing, and c/c/c studio "graduates" will be ideal student ambassadors for the new horizons that creative code opens up